MatteoIorio11/IRS/lab1/composite_behaviours.md

 2. *callback*: apply the main logic designed in the file (avoid the obstacle, go towards the light, random walk).

 ### Composition of Different behaviours
-Because the system has more behaviours that need to be joined and used together in different moments, I have decided to assign different priorities to all the behaviours:
+Because the system has more behaviours that need to be joined and used together in different moments, each behaviour has its own priority:
 1. *Priority Very High*: collision avoidance;
 2. *Priority High*: phototaxi;
 3. *Priority Low*: random walk.

-In order to *execute* the behaviour with the highest priority, I have used a cascade of *ifs*.
+In order to *execute* the behaviour with the highest priority, the controller is implemented using a cascade of *ifs*.
 The final result allows the robot to automatically decide what it has to do in a specific moment.

 ```lua
 function step()